-The HTA found the Designated Individual and the Licence Holder to be suitable in accordance with the requirements of the legislation.
+Overall, the HTA found the Designated Individual (DI), the Licence Holder (LH), the practices and the premises to be suitable in accordance with the requirements of the legislation.

 Particular examples of strengths and good practice are included in the concluding comments section of the report.